 Tip 4: Essentials and Tech Gear – Kindle, Kindle, Kindle

-Goes without saying really to pack the essentials and not end up like Kell from Kenan and Kell in the episode where they climb the sears tower.
-As I mentioned before, with most good backpacks, you will have a detachable bag that operates as your daily/ hiking/ Beach bag for food, water, towels, camera gear and whatever else you need it for but a good tip (that I released 2 months into the trip if I am honest) was to leave that bag as part of your backpack set up and buy a cheap functional day bag.
-I got one that fits my drone/ go pro, Canon EOS M100 with lenses, laptop, kindle and room for some other stuff as well.
-I used that bag for my daily carry around bag when needed and my carry-on luggage for the plane, the front bag on the backpack I then used to hold my dirty washing bag to keep separate to the main bag and clean clothes.
+A good tip (that I realised 2 months into the trip if I am honest) is to leave that bag as part of your backpack set and buy a separate cheap, functional day bag.
+I got one that fits my drone/ go pro, Canon EOS M100 with lenses, laptop, kindle and room for some other stuff too.
+I could then use that bag for my daily carry around bag when needed and my carry-on luggage for the plane, the front bag on the backpack I then used to hold my dirty washing to keep separate from the main bag and clean clothes.

-Top Trick – Amazon Kindle was the best thing I had with me, download books on the go and I read 8 books in total I think and have another 20 downloaded for next leg.
+Top Trick – Amazon Kindle was the best thing I had with me, download books on the go.
+I read 8 books in total I think and have another 20 downloaded for the next leg.

 Tip 5 – Test Pack

-If I am honest here also, I was just too excited for this trip and decided to try a test pack a week prior to departure and I was extremely happy I did as a quarter of the stuff I was planning to bring was still in the bed and my backpack was bulging at the seams.
-Hard to believe looking back but on the bed was TRX straps, pair of exercise runners (making that a total of 3 pairs of runners) and a rock-climbing harness, among other things.
-Absolute madness but I learned quickly what needed to be shed and on my third test pack and some Tetris manoeuvres inside the bag, I was ready to rock.
+If I am honest here also, I was just too excited about this trip and decided to try a test pack a week prior to departure and I was extremely happy I did.
+A quarter of the stuff I was planning to bring was still on the bed and my backpack was bulging at the seams.
+Hard to believe looking back but on the bed was TRX straps, pair of exercise runners (making that a total of 3 pairs of trainers) and a rock-climbing harness, among other things.
+Absolute madness!
+But I learned quickly what needed to be shed on my third test pack with some Tetris maneuvers inside the bag, I was ready to rock.
 Test packing is a must and will help you massively in cropping off some cray luxuries you are thinking of bringing.

 Top trick – Think outside the box when packing, for example, I kept some thick pairs of socks inside my hiking boots, my electric razor, swimming goggles and hat where kept inside another pair of shoes.
 Be a master of space and if this doesn’t come automatically, it will come over time.

 So, they are my top 5 tips for the most important thing while backpacking, the backpack itself.
-Hoping this helps anybody and if anybody wants any more information on travelling the world and anything that comes with it, you can find me @jamesodonoghue09 on Instagram and feel free to drop me a message.
-Next stop Costa Rica
+Hoping this helps anybody and if anybody wants any more information on travelling the world and anything that comes with it.
+You can find me @jamesodonoghue09 on Instagram and feel free to drop me a message.
+Next stop Costa Rica #WatchThisSpace